zfan2356/rag_robot/README.md

 ### 4 .
 Build ChatBot Interface
+### 4 .
+Build ChatBot Interface

-Use Gradio for rapid frontend development?
+Use Gradio for rapid frontend development and prototyping.

+Implement React for comprehensive CRUD (Create, Read, Update, Delete) functionality for documents, prompts, and model configurations.

+The Gradio interface will be embedded within the React application as an iframe at the root URL.

 ### 5. Docker